prathamdupare/rest-api/README.md

-# The Complete Guide To Building A REST API With Node, Express, TypeScript & MongoDB
+# A REST API With Node, Express, TypeScript & MongoDB

 This is a repository for a REST API using Node, Express, Typescript & MongoDB.